logan169/logan169.github.io/_posts/2025-01-17-simplifying-houdini-custom-ui-creation.md

 These files enable users to streamline their workflows by centralizing custom scripts, making them easily accessible via the Snippets button, located at the top-right corner of the Houdini parameter editor (indicated by the arrow icon).
 Similarly, we leverage this functionality to store our "Hou Databox" Python snippets.

 With custom code stored in our package, we can override how Houdini interprets specific "Hou Databox" snippets.
 When Houdini starts, it converts these snippets into Houdini tools, making them easily accessible from the TAB menu.
 At that point, creating a "Hou Databox" node triggers the associated tool and executes the previously described chain of operations behind the scenes.

-When a custom "Hou Databox" node is created, the following steps occur behind the scenes:
+When a custom node created with Hou Databox is selected from the TAB menu, the Houdini node's tool (generating during Houdini start up) runs the following steps:

-- A standard Houdini TOP Python node is generated.
+- Create a TOP Python node.
-- The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the logic.
-- The PythonScript.txt "Hou Databox" snippets, containing both UI and logic, are split so that each editor is populated with the corresponding code.
+- Hou Databox overrides the TOP Python node UI, adding Python editors for UI and logic code, and populates these with the relevant snippets.
+- Parent package (if existing) overrides are applied, enabling UI/Behaviour inheritance (more on this in a later dedicated section).
+- Package-specific UI/Behaviour modifications are layered on top of the current node.
-- The UI editor is executed, and the node's custom UI is built within the node interface.
+- Finally, the current node's UI code is executed and added over the node interface.

 ## UI Creation